eazycloudlife/terraform-gcp-module-template/README.md

-# terraform-gcp-module-template
+# terraform-aws-module-template
-[DRAFT] terraform GCP  module template for creating new modules.
+[DRAFT] terraform aws module template for creating new modules.